htmlplus/element/README.md

   }
 }
 ```

 </details>

 <details>
   <summary>State</summary>

-The `@state` decorator is for manage data inside the component.
+The `@State` decorator is for manage data inside the component.
-Any changes of `@state` will cause the render function to called again.
+Any changes of `@State` will cause the render function to called again.

 ```tsx
 import { Element, Listen, State } from '@htmlplus/element';